jackyzha0/quartz/content/Knowledge/Books/Cant Hurt Me.md

 title: Cant Hurt Me
 ---

-[[Can't Hurt Me]] to autobiografia [[Knowledge/People/David Goggins]]a który całym swoim życiem pokazuje gdzie może doprowadzić nas [[Knowledge/Thoughts/Discipline]] i ekstremalnie ciężka praca.
+[[Can't Hurt Me]] is the autobiography of [[Knowledge/People/David Goggins]]who shows with his entire life where [[Knowledge/Thoughts/Discipline]] and extreme hard work can take us.

-Ta historia to droga od pełnej przemocy i tyranicznego ojca, do ultramaratonów, rekordu świata w podciąganiu na drążku i dołączenia do [[Navy Seal's]] (kilkukrotnie ukończył Hell Week) oraz TACP Air Force.
+This story follows his journey from a violent and tyrannical father, to ultramarathons, a world record in the pull-up bar and joining the [[Navy Seal's]] (completed Hell Week several times) and TACP Air Force.

-## Lekcje
+## Lessons
-- Dobre [[Nawyk]]i ([[Knowledge/Books/Atomic Habits]]) i skuteczny [[Foundations/Process]] są fundamentem rozwoju
+- Good [[Habit]]s ([[Knowledge/Books/Atomic Habits]]) and effective [[Foundations/Process]] are the foundation of development
-- Nie poddawaj się w chwili gdy jest trudno i masz już dość.
+- Don't give up when the going gets tough and you've had enough.
-- Naucz się działać poza swoją strefą komfortu.
+- Learn to operate outside your comfort zone.
-- Większość z nas żyje wykorzystując max.
-40% swojego potencjału [[Zasada 40%]] Poziom 60-80% również jest możliwy
+- Most of us live using max.
+40% of its potential [[40% rule]] A level of 60-80% is also possible
-- Nie wszystkie fizyczne i psychiczne ograniczenia są prawdziwe.
-Część z nich jest tylko w naszych głowach ([[Knowledge/Thoughts/Reality]])
+- Not all physical and mental limitations are real.
+Some of them are only in our heads ([[Knowledge/Thoughts/Reality]])

-> Wszystko w życiu jest GRĄ UMYSŁU
+> Everything in life is a MIND GAME